 Excitement over contemporary research into psychedelics has already translated into action.
 The psychedelic therapy industry, major institutions and start-ups alike, has taken notice: companies like GoodCap Wellness are creating psilocybin-based products and protocols that take inflammation as the primary cause of disease and use psychedelics to target them both through the gastrointestinal tract and brain level.
 And therapists who employ polyvagal theory, a somatic-centered way of understanding trauma through its effect on the connection between our brains and digestive tracts, are now looking to incorporate psychedelics into their practices because of their powers to increase interoception.

 The fact that we still don’t fully understand how psychedelics do what they do and make us feel the way they make us feel has complicated our species’ relationship to these substances for as long as we’ve been using them to alter our states of mind.
-As science has looked deeper into how the human body functions, we’ve learned more about psychedelics along the way.
+As science has looked deeper into how the human body (and the microbiomes within) functions, we’ve learned more about psychedelics along the way.
 However deep we go, from the dilation of our pupils to the inner lives of our gut flora, psychedelics always seem to have penetrated as deeply into our fundamental human functions.
 If we are beginning to think of ourselves less as individuals and more as astonishingly diverse cellular communities, it’s not surprising to discover that our understanding of psychedelics, in all their mycelial and fractal variety, should be enriched as well.